-- This class will explore the power of filmmaking and evaluation and appreciation of film through different genres (Drama, Comedy, Family, Thriller, biopic, etc).
+- This class will explore the power of filmmaking and the evaluation and appreciation of film through different genres (Drama, Comedy, Family, Thriller, biopic, etc).
 Through online lectures, face-to-face dialogue, outside film viewing, assigned readings, online guest speakers, written assignments, weekly postings and creative projects – we will discover the art of film interpretation by examining scriptwriting, visual techniques, acting, musical score, special effects, and more.
-Through this course, students will also get a closer look at why films can have individual interpretations.
-Our perspectives are unique and different, and that can impact each person’s film analysis.
+Through this course, students will also get a closer look at why films have individual interpretations.
+Our perspectives are unique and different, and that will impact each person’s film analysis.

 This class also hopes to give students a better understanding and appreciation for the director’s intention and target audience.

 In this course, students will work towards mastering the fundamental aesthetic and technical tools needed in understanding and evaluating filmmaking (acting and character, directing, camera, sound, story structure, editing, etc,) in the context of individual filmic style and taste.

 The course has two main components – evaluation lab (outside film viewings) and dialogue seminar (online and face-to-face).
 Each student will view films that represent the select genres and topics of our film dialogue, and conduct regular online-discussion, outside reading, research, written and verbal evaluation.

 - Class Expectations: Students must attend at least 75% of scheduled meetings to receive credit for the course.
 Students must complete all written assignments, online postings, and other projects at scheduled times.
 Failure to do so will reflect on student’s grade (-10 points for each day late.
 The next day begins one minute after the announced deadline).
 All work that is turned in must be your own.
 You cannot afford to take unethical shortcuts in this class.